askphill/intern-livecoding-em/README.md

 2. **Footer Styling**
    - **File:** `index.html`
-   - **Task:** In the footer section, there’s a `TODO` comment directing you to style the footer.
-Use either Tailwind CSS or standard CSS to create a clean and organized layout for the footer content, which includes navigation links, regional details, and contact information.
+   - **Task:** In the footer section, there’s a TODO comment directing you to style the footer.
+There is already content.
+You should try and re-create the layout to look like the one on our [own website](https://askphill.com/).
+     - You can use either standard CSS or Tailwind CSS.
+     - If you opt for standard CSS, add your css to `src/main.css`.
+     - For Tailwind, add the classes directly on the elements.
    - **Expected Outcome:** The footer should have a polished look with clear visual hierarchy and proper spacing.
-Keep it as close to the design as possible.
+     -  Multi-column setup for the footer Navigation Links, Region/Time, and Address.
+     -  Don’t worry about the font style but show font size differences.

 ## 💡 Tips